Vicodin (Hydrocodone) vs Percocet (Oxycodone)

 Much like Vicodin, Percocet contains an opioid pain reliever (oxycodone) and acetaminophen.
 The oral administration form of this drug is composed of 325 mg of acetaminophen and 2.5 mg of oxycodone.

 The biggest difference between the opioid ingredients in these two drugs, hydrocodone and oxycodone, is strength.
 Oxycodone is considered to be more potent than hydrocodone.
 Thus, Percocet is stronger than Vicodin.

 Both of these drugs have restrictions on them.
-The Food and Drug Administration issued a warning in early 2016 urging physicians to scale back their prescribing practices when it comes to narcotic pain relievers like Vicodin and Percocet for patients with complaints of chronic pain.
+The U.S. Food and Drug Administration (FDA) issued a warning in early 2016 urging physicians to scale back their prescribing practices when it comes to narcotic pain relievers like Vicodin and Percocet for patients with complaints of chronic pain.

 While prescription rates for all opioid pain relievers appear to be on the rise, hydrocodone-based drugs are recommended by physicians far more often than their oxycodone-based competitors.